Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 01, 1889, Image 1

 to strike right from the shoulder.

-proceed against a man who he says is as
+proceed agains tw man who he says is as

-Doesn’t be know that it is as much his
+Doesn’t he know that itis as much his

-duty as anybody else's to bring bad peo-
+duty as anybody else’s to bing bad peo-

-ple to justice, particularly it heis as well
+ple to justice, particularly if heis as well

 acquainted with their badness as he pro-